 The annual report and further information for analysts and investors are available on the Mister Spex Investor Relations website.
 The results for the first quarter 2023 will be published on May 11th 2023.

 Number of Orders4

 |Gross profit margin1||48%||49%||-0.6bp||

 Active Customers3 (in m)

 1) Management defines gross profit as revenue less cost of materials and gross profit margin as the ratio of gross profit to revenue.

 2) Adjusted EBITDA, defined as earnings before interest, taxes, depreciation and amortisation, adjusted for share-based payment expenses according to IFRS 2, one-off transformation costs and other one-off effects that are not part of the regular course of business.

-3) Customers who ordered in the last 12 months before cancellations
+3) Customers who ordered in the last twelve months excluding cancellations.

-5) Calculated as revenues divided by number of orders over the last twelve months
+5) Calculated as revenues divided by number of orders after cancellation and after returns, over the last twelve months.